dotku/interview-review/readme.md

 Onsite could be final round, to meet the team and have another might be more challenged coding interview.
 Including behavior testing (feel about how a person behave).

+> While behavior/culture fit is varied depends on the company's mission/goal.
+This repo will focus on technicial questions.